Examples

 GeophysicalFlows.jl

 to use this functionality.
-QGDipoles.jl
+In this case, QGDipoles.jl

 will construct vortex solutions as CuArrays